Affordable Housing Overview

 In 1992, the Florida State Legislature approved the William E. Sadowski Affordable Housing Act, creating the State Housing Initiatives Partnership (SHIP) in order to support and expand the availability of affordable housing resources within the State.
 In 1993, the Nassau County Board of County Commissioners established the local Affordable Housing Advisory committee, in accordance with Florida Statute, Chapter 420.976, to meet statutory requirements for the planning, implementation, and receipt of affordable housing funds.
 For Affordable Housing Information and Definitions see Florida Statute, Chapter 420, Part V and Florida Statute, Chapter 420.503.

-For more information on how our SHIP program may be able to assist you, visit our SHIP page.
+For more information on how our SHIP program may be able to assist you see information found below.
 Funding is available through SHIP for down payment assistance and housing construction and rehabilitation/repairs.
 Our SHIP administrator can discuss options and eligibility with you.

 On May 15, 2019, the members of the Affordable Housing Advisory Committee elected to rename the Committee the "Essential Housing Advisory Committee," in recognition that their work encompasses a spectrum of housing issues and directly relates to the essential nature of housing in providing for residents' health and well-being.

 - Making Room AARP

 - Sustainable Living Housing Challenges Presentation @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>